Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Introduction

-Donaldson-Thomas (abbreviated as DT from now on) invariants constitute one of the main enumerative theories of curves on Calabi-Yau threefolds.
+Donaldson--Thomas (abbreviated as DT from now on) invariants constitute one of the main approaches for curve counting on Calabi--Yau threefolds.
 They naturally appear in many enumerative problems of interest in algebraic geometry and string theory and are conjecturally equivalent with other counting invariants, such as Gromov-Witten invariants, Stable Pair invariants \cite{PT1} and Gopakumar-Vafa invariants \cite{MaulikToda}.
 These relations have now been proven in many cases (for example, in \cite{MNOP1, MNOP2, TodaDTPT}).\blfootnote{The author was partially supported by a Stanford Graduate Fellowship, an Alexander S. Onassis Foundation Graduate Scholarship and an A.G.
 Leventis Foundation Grant during the course of this work.}

-Let $W$ be a smooth, projective Calabi-Yau threefold and $\gamma \in H^*(W, \bQ)$.
+Let $W$ be a smooth, projective Calabi--Yau threefold and $\gamma \in H^*(W, \bQ)$.
 Classical DT theory was introduced in \cite{Thomas} in order to obtain virtual counts of stable sheaves on $W$ of Chern character $\gamma$.
-More precisely, Thomas considered the moduli space $M := M^{ss}_L(\gamma)$ parameterizing Gieseker semistable sheaves on $W$ of positive rank, fixed determinant $L$ and Chern character $\gamma$.
-Assuming that every semistable sheaf is stable, $M$ is proper and admits a perfect obstruction theory in the sense of Li-Tian \cite{LiTian} or Behrend-Fantechi \cite{BehFan} of virtual dimension zero.
-Thus, there exists a virtual fundamental cycle $[M]\virt \in A_0 \left( M \right)$ and the classical DT invariant is then defined as
+More precisely, Thomas considered the (coarse) moduli space $M := M^{ss}_L(\gamma)$ parameterizing Gieseker semistable sheaves on $W$ of positive rank, fixed determinant $L$ and Chern character $\gamma$.
+Assuming that every semistable sheaf is stable, $M$ is proper and admits a perfect obstruction theory in the sense of Li-Tian \cite{LiTian} or Behrend--Fantechi \cite{BehFan} of virtual dimension zero.
+Thus, there exists a virtual fundamental cycle $[M]\virt \in A_0 \left( M \right)$ and the classical DT invariant is defined as

-and is shown to be invariant under deformation of the complex structure of $W$.
+One of its important properties is its invariance under deformation of the complex structure of $W$.

-One important feature of DT invariants is their motivic nature.
-Behrend \cite{BehFun} showed that the obstruction theory of $M$ is symmetric and there is an equality
+Another important feature of DT invariants is their motivic nature.
+Behrend \cite{BehFun} showed that the obstruction theory of $M$ is symmetric in a certain sense and established an equality

-where $\nu_{M} \colon M \to \bZ$ is Behrend's canonical constructible function and the right-hand side a weighted Euler characteristic.
+where $\nu_{M} \colon M \to \bZ$ is a canonical constructible function on $M$ and the right-hand side a weighted Euler characteristic.